I'm thinking to myself, "Is this f*cking guy really here courtesy of a UFO?"

 He wasn't himself in the 1st round against Caparello, coming out dry and unfocused which resulted in poor foot positioning and a flash knockdown.
 But his special, sudden striking ability was on display before the round was over, and it didn't take him long to dispatch Caparello in the 2nd.
 The most impressive aspect of this fight was the straight right hand to the body he used to floor Blake.

-I never thought Jermaine Taylor or Chad Dawson were good match-up for Hopkins, and I think this is a far worse one.
+I never thought Jermain Taylor or Chad Dawson were good match-up for Hopkins, and I think this is a far worse one.
 Jermaine and Chad properly advanced Hopkins with lots of aggression, and didn't allow him pockets of space to dig into his sizable bag of tricks.
-They hid it from him with volume.
+They hid it from him with volume, and correctly approached him as an older fighter.

 Kovalev has way more iron in his will and in his chin than those two and is a few years better now, just as Hopkins is a few more years removed from quicker reflexes.

-The spartan approach he lives and trains by is truly remarkable, and worthy of some sort of DNA inspection to see if he is indeed comprised of non-human elements.
-To say he is an anomaly is a profound understatement, but no matter his array of skills and vast mental capacity, he's exceeded physical limits this time.
+The spartan approach he lives and trains by is truly remarkable and worthy of some sort of DNA inspection to see if he is indeed comprised of non-human elements.
+To say he is an anomaly is a profound understatement, but no matter his array of skills and vast mental capacity, he's exceeded physical limits in this match-up.

 And that's why I'm not going to hesitate in betting against him this time.

-But the part Hopkins really isn't considering is how special a puncher Kovalev is to the body, which will help to end his night.
+The other part Hopkins really isn't considering is just how special a puncher Kovalev is to the body, which will help to end his night.
 Bernard is going to take more punishment than he has ever taken in his entire ring life.
-While he's still quick with shots and very sneaky - he's lost a huge amount of speed, flexibility, agility and dexterity, and has gained rigidity in certain movements.
+While he's still quick with shots and very sneaky - he's lost a huge amount of speed, flexibility, agility and dexterity.
+Plus he's gained rigidity in certain movements and is starting to show balance issues.

-Ultra tough as he is, I see him getting struck at will as this fight progresses, and he'll probably look like an actual alien before being abducted in the 10th round and taken to God knows where.
+Ultra tough as he is, I see him getting struck at will as this fight progresses, and he'll probably look like an actual alien before being abducted somewhere near the 10th round and taken to God knows where.

 We'll look for you in the telescope Bernard.